 Keeping an eye on your SERPs will give you the data to go out and improve them!
 This is a huge and complicated topic, but monitoring makes for a great, accessible first step.

 Your website generates a lot of statistics, and this data should serve the basis of decisions and actions.
-Gathering all this information is no good if you don't act on it, so figure out what's important for your site and how to use it to inform your strategy.
+Gathering all of this information is no good if you don't act on it, so figure out what's important for your site and how to use it to inform your strategy.

 For most, making money is the goal.
 However, the way to increase your income isn't always to increase your user count — for example, it could be to better the experience of existing users by making the website faster and decreasing downtime.
 Heat maps may reveal design flaws that could yield a better user experience when fixed, while geo-data could point to lots of users from a specific country — translating your site into that language may increase sales.